mentat-collective/sicm-scheme-exercises/md/1_lagrangian_mechanics.md

 \begin{bmatrix} \displaystyle{  - m r\left( t \right) {\left( D\phi\left( t \right) \right)}^{2} + m {D}^{2}r\left( t \right) + DU\left( r\left( t \right) \right)} \cr \cr \displaystyle{ m {D}^{2}\phi\left( t \right) {\left( r\left( t \right) \right)}^{2} + 2 m r\left( t \right) D\phi\left( t \right) Dr\left( t \right)}\end{bmatrix}
 \end{equation}

-The goal is to show that, if you can write down coordinate transformations for the coordinates, velocities and accelerations, the equations of motions will turn out to be equivalent.
+Once again, our goal is to show that, if you can write down coordinate transformations for the coordinates, velocities and accelerations and substitute them in to one set of Lagrange equations, the other will appear.

-They want you to do this on paper.
-We'll show how to accomplish this by writing down expressions for the rectangular coordinates in terms of polar coordinates and substituting those in to the rectangular equations of motion.
-We should find that the polar equations pop out.

-Take the coordinate transformation described in 1.64 in the book:
+To do this by hand, take the coordinate transformation described in 1.64 in the book:

 \begin{equation}
   \begin{split}